As part of the Human Intelligence campaign, we asked uOttawa students: What happens when our futures are shaped for us instead of by us?

 woman

 Imagination.
 Ethics.
 Adaptability.
 Emotional awareness.
-These are the capabilities that technology can’t replace, and that uOttawa Arts is helping to cultivate with a series of new programs designed to foster Human Intelligence.
+These are the capabilities that technology can’t replace, and that the University of Ottawa’s Faculty of Arts is cultivating with courses and programs designed to foster Human Intelligence.